buntec/kauz/README.md

 Kauz is distributed as a nix flake exposing a [home-manager](https://github.com/nix-community/home-manager) module.

 - Add `overlays.default` to your list of `nixpkgs` overlays.
-- Import `homeModules.default` as a home-manager module and activate the theme per tool by enabling the corresponding option.
+- Import `homeModules.default` as a home-manager module and activate the theme by enabling the corresponding option.
 For example, enable the theme for fish by setting:
 ```nix
 kauz.fish.enable = true;